voicegain/platform/ANNOUNCE.md

 * #rcj-461: the body of a callback request with callback.format=text is empty
 * #rcj-460: better handling of billing system rate-limiting errors
 * #rcj-459: new audio selector for call center calls to be processed offline

-### Maintenance release 1.49.3 is scheduled for 2/4/2021 between 8:00pm and 10pm CST

-This release fixes the following issues:
-* #rcj-457: Missing influxDB entries due to identical timestamp
-* #rcj-456: Long audio files (e.g. 24 hours) cause OOM
-  * Max audio file duration has been limited to 8 hours
-* #rcj-455: Offline session time reported to billing as real-time session

-### Maintenance release 1.49.2 was deployed on 2/3/2021 between 6:00pm and 6:45pm CST

-This release modified how offline transcription billing information is submitted to Billing in order to:
-* make it more efficient,
-* correct underbilling.

-### Maintenance release 1.49.1 is scheduled for 1/28/2021 between 6:00pm and 10pm CST

-This release upgrades the Redis server and clients to a newer version and makes changes to their configuration to prevent certain issues affecting High Availability.

-### Minor release 1.49.0 is scheduled for 1/27/2022 between 6:00pm and 10pm CST

-This release has numerous back-end changes to improve Voicegain platform ability to handle large loads.

-This release fixes the following issues:
-* #rcj-448: User logs not available.

 ### Support for ACH Payments